UnitexGramLab/unitex-core-tests/README.md

 ## Dependencies

-1. Make sure you have already compiled the `UnitexToolLogger` binary, if not follow the instructions on the [Unitex Core][unitex-core] repository.
+1. Make sure you have already compiled the `UnitexToolLogger` binary, if not  follow the instructions on the [Unitex Core][unitex-core] to compile the executable including debug symbols.

 1. Make sure you have already installed Valgrind: